nilpunch/massive-ecs/README.md

 Paste this: `https://github.com/nilpunch/massive.git`
 See minimum required Unity version in the `package.json` file.

-## How to use
+## Types Overview

-Main types overview.
 You can use just them if you don't need rollback functionality:

 - `SparseSet` - data structure similar to `HashSet<int>`
 - `DataSet<T>` - data wrapper for `SparseSet`, similar to `Dictionary<int, T>`